How to dress elegantly when you are young? – CDL#58

 Why I don't recommend it

-Benoît had the opportunity to speak twice about the color black in the men's wardrobe:
+Benoît had the opportunity to express himself twice on the color black in the men's wardrobe:

 I would stick to the following arguments here: